jpedro/jpedro.github.io/.posts/scrum.md

 (that ties directly to development time), that manifesto is meaningless.
 Wishful thinking.

-So Scrum saves the day as a way to get workers to estimate and commit to deadlines and of course, track progress.
+So Scrum saves the day as a way to get workers to commit to deadlines and track those.
 This is, obviously, important.

-Scrum amkes a concession: it even allows developers to estimate themselves.
-And most of the time they fail their own generous estimations.
-Slackers!
+Scrum even make a concession: it even allows developers to estimate themselves.
+(And most of the time they fail their own generous estimations.
+Slackers!)

 ## The fails